Nexosis/nexosis.github.io/_tutorials/forecastHouseValue.md

 ```
 ### Create 50 forecast Sessions

-Now by looping over this list, we can create 50 forecast Sessions that will forcast the next 6 months of House Values by passing in the DataSet name to use, the target column to forecast, which is `cost`, and a start and end date.
-Finally since we want monthly forecast, we set the `ResultInterval` to `MONTH`.
+Now by looping over this list, we can create 50 forecast Sessions that will forecast the next 6 months of House Values by passing in the DataSet name to use, the target column to forecast, which is `cost`, and a start and end date.
+Finally, since we want a monthly forecast, we set the `ResultInterval` to `MONTH`.

 ```scala
 dataSetList.getItems.forEach { item =>